carbon-data-specification/Steering_Committee/rules_of_engagement.md

 * In real-time meetings, consensus can be determined by receiving no sustained objections to a proposal.
   * Efforts to immediately resolve or record objections can be taken to attempt to achieve consensus.
 * Where attendance is sparse when viewed from normal participation levels, potentially controversial proposals SHOULD be made available to the broader membership.
-* The chair is responsible for ensuring such opportunity for participation in the decision making process.
+* The Maintainer is responsible for ensuring such opportunity for participation in the decision making process.
 * Sparsely attended meetings SHOULD NOT be used to drive through proposals that would not have broad support.
 * Following a decision-making meeting, a summary of decisions and document dispositions SHALL be published as soon as is practical.
   * This will be addressed if the meeting minutes are available in a timely fashion.